cotogoto/voicetext4j/README.md

                     .getResponse("こんにちは")
                     .inputStream();

-            // you can use speak(text, "API_KEY") instead of using System.setProperty("voicetext.apikey", "API_KEY")
+            // you can use getResponse(text, "API_KEY") instead of using System.setProperty("voicetext.apikey", "API_KEY")
         }
     }